- JPEG files are commonly used all over the world and it can feel very frustrating when you have pictures taken and unable to open them.

 - Click on Advanced options and select Reset.

-- Click on the three horizontal dots at the top right corner and select Downloads and Uploads.
+- Click on the three horizontal dots at the top right corner.

-- To do that, right click on any image file and select Properties.
+- Right-click on any image file and select Properties.

-- Select General tab and click on Change.
+- Select the General tab and click on Change.

 - Select Photos from the list of App shown.

-- Under the For developers sections, enable Developer mode.
+- Select For developers and enable Developer mode.

-- Select Settings > Update & Security > For developers.
+- Select Settings and go to Update & Security.